Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Resources for action items are priority, not afterthought.

 Changing culture takes years.
-Starting with techniques is the way — over time, culture adapts.
+Starting with techniques is the way — over time culture adapts to well-executed rituals.

 Conclusion

 Blameless post-mortems are a powerful tool when done well.
-The difference between theatre and real learning is in details: factual timeline, honest contributors, action items with owner and deadline, continuous tracking, quarterly pattern review.
-Instating the practice takes time, but return is real — organisations that do it well have fewer repeated incidents and teams that don’t burn out under unresolved problems.
+The difference between theatre and real learning is in the details: factual timeline, honest contributor analysis, action items with owner and deadline, continuous tracking, and quarterly pattern review.
 The bigger cost is in rigour, not technique.